ZhangyuZhuJulia/ZhangyuZhuJulia.github.io/Humana.md

 ```
 **2) Some of the new variables we created**
 <br><br>
-a. new day 0 date
+A. New day 0 date
 <br> Reason to create this variable:
-<br> Each patient may have multiple days 0, which represents the beginning of a new 6 months period.
-If a patient did not take any pill for the past 90 days, and the next day that he/she starts taking a pill is the new day 0.
-We need to identify all qualified day 0 for each patient to count have many days this patient has been taking pills within 6 months.
+<br><br> Each patient may have multiple days 0, which represents the beginning of a new 6 months period.
+If a patient did not take any pill for the past 90 days, and the next day that he/she starts taking a pill is the new day 0. <br>We need to identify all qualified day 0 for each patient to count have many days this patient has been taking pills within 6 months.
 <br>Code:

 ```